ppkgtmm/bank-churn-prediction/README.md

 ## Modeling and tuning

-Preprocessed data are used for model training using Decision Tree, Random Forest, Logistic Regression and Support Vector Machine.
-Algorithm and preprocessing method (more specifically numeric feature scaler) that best perform on validation set are chosen for furthur tuning.
+Preprocessed data are used for training models using Decision Tree, Random Forest, Logistic Regression and Support Vector Machine algorithms.
 The results from modeling part can be found in [modeling notebook](https://github.com/ppkgtmm/hello-hello/blob/main/modeling.ipynb).
 Recall metric is used as model selection criteria to minimize false negatives i.e. minimize no. of churning customer being mistakenly predicted as not churning.
-As a result, Support Vector Machine algorithm with feature standardization (recall = 0.89 on churn class) is selected for random search tuning
+As a result, Support Vector Machine algorithm with feature standardization preprocessing method (recall = 0.89 on churn class) was selected for random search tuning

 <p align="center">
 <img src="https://user-images.githubusercontent.com/57994731/168349011-5be9af25-51c3-4565-b256-469b3938cd26.png" />